oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-fmw-domains/soa-suite/_index.md

     ```
     $ docker tag oracle/fmw-infrastructure:12213-update-k8s oracle/fmw-infrastructure:12.2.1.3
     ```
-* Download the Oracle SOA Suite installer, latest Oracle SOA bundle patch (`30638100` or later) and Oracle Service Bus (OSB) bundle patch (`30059259` or later) from Oracle Technology Network or e-delivery.
+* Download the Oracle SOA Suite installer and latest Oracle SOA bundle patch (`30638100` or later) from Oracle Technology Network or e-delivery.
-  >NOTE: Copy the installer binaries to the same location as the Dockerfile and the bundle patch zip files under the `docker-images/OracleSOASuite/dockerfiles/12.2.1.3/patches` folder.
+  >NOTE: Copy the installer binaries to the same location as the Dockerfile and the bundle patch ZIP files under the `docker-images/OracleSOASuite/dockerfiles/12.2.1.3/patches` folder.

 * Create the Oracle SOA Suite image by running the provided script: